vatpac-technology/sops/docs/terminal/scherger.md

 ##### SG MIL CTR Inactive
 When the SG MIL CTR is inactive, the airspace immediately around YBWP is uncontrolled.
 All IFR departures and arrivals will be processed by **SGA** following normal OCTA procedures.

-Due to the low level of CTA, it is best practice to give airways clearance to aircraft at the holding point, to ensure departing aircraft can have uninterrupted climb.
+Due to the low level of CTA, it is best practice to give airways clearance to aircraft once lined up for departure, to ensure departing aircraft can have uninterrupted climb.

 !!! phraseology
 	*SG MIL CTR is inactive.
 QLK2481 is intending to depart YBWP for YBCS.*